RETURN

 But what of the two great wars that ravaged the twentieth century, the horror

-rising crime rates, terrorism, and international drug trafficking?
-Couldn't
+about rising crime rates, terrorism, and international drug trafficking?

-it be said that modern history argues far more persuasively for a humanity
+Couldn't it be said that modern history argues far more persuasively for

-in moral decline rather than for a world on the verge of a golden age of enlightenment?
+a humanity in moral decline rather than for a world on the verge of a golden

 The atrocities committed in this century seem so much worse than those in